 - The values can be taken from the inward register maintained by the registered person for an input tax credit.
 It may be noted that the total ITC availed is to be classified as ITC on inputs, ITC on capital goods, and ITC on input services.
 However, CBIC through various notifications provided an option to report all input tax credit under the "inputs" only.
 This relaxation was applicable only for FY 2017-18 and FY 2018-19.
 From FY 2019-20 onwards, the bifurcation between the ITC availed on inputs & capital goods is mandatory.
-Further, relaxation has been provided to include credit pertaining to input services under the head "inputs". - The ITC availed under this head should be compared with the entries appearing in Form GSTR-2A/2B.
+Further, relaxation has been provided to include credit pertaining to input services under the head "inputs". - The ITC availed under this head should be compared with the entries appearing in Form GSTR-2B.
 One needs to consider the restriction imposed on availment of ITC vide rule 36(4) of the CGST Rules.
-Accordingly, ITC on invoices/debit notes not uploaded by supplier in his Form GSTR-1 has been restricted.

-- Prior to the introduction of rule 36(4), the registered person was allowed to claim ITC on a self-assessment basis.
+Accordingly, ITC on invoices/debit notes not uploaded by supplier in his Form GSTR-1 has been restricted. - Prior to the introduction of rule 36(4), the registered person was allowed to claim ITC on a self-assessment basis.
 In other words, there was no compulsion to reconcile the ITC figure with the GSTR-2A/2B.
-The introduction of the rule brought in the restriction on availing of ITC, hither forth, the credit was permitted only when the supplier uploads the particulars of his tax invoices or debit notes in Form GSTR-1 and the same is available to the recipient in his Form GSTR-2A/2B.
-Besides the above, the recipient was allowed to claim provisional tax credits (against the credit of those invoices not available in Form GSTR-2A but accounted in books) to the extent of a certain percentage which was reduced at regular intervals. - The ITC claims on a provisional basis have been removed from the revised rule 36 (4) of CGST Rules from 01.01.2022.
-It is done based on the inclusion of new clause (aa) under section 16(2) of the CGST Act. - It is relevant to note that if the registered person has disclosed gross total ITC [including ineligible ITC under section 17(5) of the CGST Act] in Table 4A of Form GSTR-3B and reduced the ineligible ITC in Table 4B (2) of Form GSTR-3B, then he should disclose the gross total ITC [including ineligible ITC under section 17(5) of the CGST Act] in Table 6B of Form GSTR-9.
-The ineligible ITC under section 17(5) would be disclosed in Table 7E of Form GSTR-9. - Where the registered person has disclosed only the net ITC in Table 4A Form GSTR-3B, he must disclose the same in Table 6B of Form GSTR-9. - The ITC which was availed, reversed and then reclaimed in the ITC ledger is to be reported in Table 6(H) and not in Table 6(B).
+The introduction of the rule brought in the restriction on availing of ITC, hither forth, the credit was permitted only when the supplier uploads the particulars of his tax invoices or debit notes in Form GSTR-1 and the same is available to the recipient in his Form GSTR-2B.
+Besides the above, the recipient was allowed to claim provisional tax credits (against the credit of those invoices not available in Form GSTR-2A but accounted in books) to the extent of a certain percentage which was reduced at regular intervals.

+- The ITC claims on a provisional basis have been removed from the revised rule 36 (4) of CGST Rules from 01.01.2022.
+It is done based on the inclusion of new clause (aa) under section 16(2) of the CGST Act. - It is relevant to note that if the registered person has disclosed gross total ITC [including ineligible ITC under section 17(5) of the CGST Act] in Table 4A of Form GSTR-3B and reduced the ineligible ITC in Table 4B (1) of Form GSTR-3B, then he should disclose the gross total ITC [including ineligible ITC under section 17(5) of the CGST Act] in Table 6B of Form GSTR-9.
+The ineligible ITC under section 17(5) would be disclosed in Table 7E of Form GSTR-9. - Where the registered person has disclosed only the net ITC in Table 4A Form GSTR-3B, he must disclose the same in Table 6B of Form GSTR-9 - The ITC which was availed, reversed and then reclaimed in the ITC ledger is to be reported in Table 6(H) and not in Table 6(B).
+Therefore, the ITC availed in Table 4A (5) and temporarily reversed in Table 4B(2) of Form GSTR-3B, and subsequently reclaimed, should be reported in Table 6(H) of Form GSTR-9, not in this table.